wobushizhanghua/SmartRabbitServer/README.md

 # SmartRabbitServer
-SmartRabbitServer is a lightweight server and a set of server libs.
-It is single threaded with mutipletask scripts, also it can be easyly deployed to multiple processes
+SmartRabbitServer is a lightweight server, the server contains a series of server libs.
+It is single threaded with muti-task scripts, but can also be easily deployed to multiple processes

 It is written by C